Everdend’s Top Brokerage Picks

 • Reinvests into fractional shares

-• No customization for individual stocks and funds
+• No customization for individual securities

 Intermediate DRIP (M1 Finance)